How to promote your open source project

 Still many open source projects don’t give a clear help on how to use a tool.
 For example, running a command without a parameter might actually start the tool.
 It is better to show the user clear instructions, even if they provide no parameters.

 Another option is to intercept the -h or –help options.
 If one provides these, be nice and show the user some guidance.
 Share the most common parameters, or provide some examples.
 When they are many parameters, add an additional line which hints the user to use the man page.

 - Instead of telling someone an option is invalid, share options on how to proceed

-- Use directions where to find more help (website, man page, parameters)
+- Use directions on where to find more help (website, man page, parameters)

 Most software projects only have a few fanboys.
-But it are those people that are really in love with your project and like to help.
-Sometimes they are not able to do development themselves, but they can do others things.
-Great examples are writing about the tool, or sharing it with others.
+But it is those people that are really in love with your project and like to help.
+Sometimes they are not able to do the development themselves, but they can do others things.
+Great examples are writing about the tool or sharing it with others.
 Even writing a referral for your website might be a good way to help.

 - Use the skills of fanboys and power-users

 - Listen to your community, but keep your personal values in mind